12 Must-Do 2019 Holiday Events in NYC for Kids

 The Hip Hop Nutcracker comes to Brooklyn for one night only.
 Photo courtesy of the production

-13. The Hip Hop Nutcracker — Flatbush, Brooklyn
+10. The Hip Hop Nutcracker — Flatbush, Brooklyn

-Sunday, December 23, 2018
+Sunday, December 15

 Want to introduce the brood to The Nutcracker but worried they won't stay awake for the big one at Lincoln Center?
 Well, start dancing like a Sugar Plum Fairy because we've got a great alternative for you.
 Tchaikovsky’s iconic ballet is given a modern urban makeover in this high-energy show at the beautiful Kings Theater.
 Set on New Year's Eve in Washington Heights, this Nutcracker features a dozen hip-hop dancers, digital scenery, a deejay, and the legendary Kurtis Blow as special MC doing an opening set of old-school classics.
 What Hamilton did for musicals, this Nutcracker is doing for ballet.
-(Brooklyn peeps also love BAM's annual performances of the modern Nutcracker The Hard Nut, which runs December 14-23.)

-14. December 25 at Eldridge Street— Lower East Side
+12. December 25 at Eldridge Street— Lower East Side

-Monday, December 25
+Wednesday, December 25